 In addition to serving up an amazing itinerary, the Regent Seven Seas cruise offered plenty of dining options throughout the day, including room service and afternoon tea.
 Cuisine was excellent.
 The entertainment was just right, with a complement of musicals, piano tunes, with something for every taste.
 Activities included everything from yoga to Bingo, and a guest lecturer.
 Regent is one of the only ocean cruise lines that includes compliimentary shore excursions (most river cruises do, too).
 Our excursions were fairly small groups with knowledgeable guides who enjoyed their work.

-If you are ready for a Mediterranean or European cruise adventure, give me a call.
+If you are ready for a European or Mediterranean cruise adventure, give me a call.